REACH Immigrant and Refugee Initiative

 - Engage community groups and various stakeholders in addressing issues around hate incidents/crime, discrimination, and racism.

-- Align strategies with all partners around healthy family outcomes
+- Align strategies with all partners around healthy family outcomes.

-Well trained, cohesive team of community leaders and mentors.
+Maintain a well trained, cohesive team of community leaders and mentors.

-Increased awareness of family violence prevention supports.
+Increase awareness of family violence prevention supports.

-Improved positive parenting and communication skills.
+Improve positive parenting and communication skills.